Pulkit12dhingra/Blog/README.md

 ---

-## 📌 Notes
+## Notes
 - Bootstrap 5 and FontAwesome are included via CDN.
 - Open Graph + Twitter meta tags are embedded in each blog for better sharing.
-- Blogs are statically linked — no backend required.
+- Blogs are statically linked with no backend required.

 ---

-## 💡 Tip
+## Tip
 If you're adding a new blog:
 1. Create Blog_N.html inside /content.
 2. Add an image (if any) in /img.
 3. Append a new object to blogData.json with title, file, summary, and date.
 4. You're done!

-Enjoy reading and happy coding! 🚀
+Enjoy reading and happy coding!
 * https://pulkit12dhingra.github.io/Blog/